grantwill74/notes-on-algorithm-design/slides/module_6/module_6.md

 For this class, assume that $A \le B$ is equivalent to writing $A \le_m^p B$ for problems A and B. We're going to assume that reductions are polynomial time and deterministic unless I say otherwise.

-Suppose that the problem of scalar multiplication is called MUL.
+Suppose that the problem of checking scalar multiplication is called MUL.
-And suppose that the problem of matrix multiplication is called MATMUL.
+And suppose that the problem of checking matrix multiplication is called MATMUL.

-We saw that MUL $\le$ MATMUL, and MATMU $\le$ MUL, implying that they are "equally" hard (and they are: they are both in P).
+We saw that MUL $\le$ MATMUL, and MATMUL $\le$ MUL, implying that they are "equally" hard (and they are: they are both in P).

+They aren't literally equally hard.
+Matrices take longer to multiply than scalars.
+But they are both polynomial time; they are in the same set.

 ---

 # NP completeness (2)

-NP is an important category because it contains all the problems that we could theoretically solve in polynomial time if we were smart enough or had powerful enough computers.
+NP is an important category because it contains all the problems that we could theoretically solve in polynomial time if we were smart enough or had enough threads.

 There is an interesting problem in NP called **SAT**.